j4321/juliette.monsel/docs/fr/_sources/Research.rst.txt

 .. image:: assets/cavity.svg
     :width: 420

 The light field in an optical cavity interacts with a mechanical resonator via radiation pressure.
 In a typical setup, the cavity has one moving end-mirror which constitutes the mechanical degree of freedom.
 When the mechanical position varies, the cavity length changes which modifies its resonance frequency.
 On the other hand, when adding more photons in the cavity, the radiation pressure on the mirror increases, which shifts the resonator's rest position.
 This optomechanical coupling gives a high degree of control on the dynamics of the mechanical resonator through the cavity, making it possible to use this platform for applications such as ground state cooling, sensing or quantum manipulations of the mechanics.
-It also makes it of great interest for thermodynamics: work and entropy measurenments, heat engines proposals, ...
+It also makes it of great interest for thermodynamics: work and entropy measurements, heat engines proposals, ...

-In collaboration with `Witlef Wieczorek's experimental group <https://wieczorek-lab.com>`_, we have studied the thermodynamic performance of optomechanical cooling.
+In collaboration with `Witlef Wieczorek's experimental group <https://wieczorek-lab.com>`_, we have studied the thermodynamic performance of optomechanical cooling,

 - *Optomechanical cooling with coherent and squeezed light: The thermodynamic cost of opening the heat valve* -- `Phys.
 Rev. A 103, 063519 (2021) <https://doi.org/10.1103/PhysRevA.103.063519>`_  -- `Video of my talk at the TIQuR workshop <https://www.youtube.com/watch?v=5BT9kkFDPCQ>`_

-.. ~   J. Monsel, N. Dashti, S. K. Manjeshwar, J. Eriksson, H. Ernbrink, E. Olsson, E. Torneus, W. Wieczorek, J. Splettstoesser
+and modeled all the optomechanical effects taking place in a microcavity with a suspended photonic crystal mirror.

+- *Integrated microcavity optomechanics with a suspended photonic crystal mirror above a distributed Bragg reflector* --  `arXiv:2305.13511 <https://arxiv.org/abs/2305.13511>`_